shdfx/SRE-assignment/README.md

 # SRE-assignment

+I created this repo as the submission of the assignment.
+While working, I had some files such as the app files and Dockerfile stored in another temp repo.
+That repo can be found at various places throughout the assignment and can also be viewed [here](github.com/shdfx/test1)

 ## Part 1

 Once I read through the assignment, I decided to use the Jenkins CI tool for the first part of the process.
 I decied to set up a pipleline in Jenkins that will build the Docker image and then upload it to the DockerHub so I would be able to pull it in the Kubernetes later on.